Nabarbi

 Nabarbi or Nawarni was a Hurrian goddess possibly associated with pastures.
 She was one of the major deities in Hurrian religion, and was chiefly worshiped in the proximity of the river Khabur, especially in Taite.
 It has been proposed that she was associated with the goddess Belet Nagar, linked to the Upper Mesopotamian city of Nagar.
 In addition to being venerated in Hurrian religion, she was also incorporated into the beliefs of the Hittites and into the local pantheon of Emar.
 She also continued to be worshiped in Taite in the Neo-Assyrian period, as attested in a text from the reign of Ashurbanipal, where she is one of the deities invoked to bless the king.

 Name and character

-Attested spellings of the theonym Nabarbi in cuneiform include ^{d}na-bar-bi (widespread in Hittite texts), ^{d}na-a-bar-bi, ^{d}na-a-bar-wi, ^{d}naa-wa-ar-wee, ^{d}na-bar-WA and dna-wa-ar-ni.
+Attested spellings of the theonym Nabarbi in cuneiform include ^{d}na-bar-bi (widespread in Hittite texts), ^{d}na-a-bar-bi, ^{d}na-a-bar-wi, ^{d}naa-wa-ar-wee, ^{d}na-bar-WA and ^{d}na-wa-ar-ni.
 Alfonso Archi interprets it as "she of Nawar", with the toponym derived from Hurrian naw, "pasture".
 Volkert Haas directly translates it as "she of the pasture", and suggests she might have been associated with cattle pastures.
 She also played a role in ritual purification, as indicated by the itkalzi rituals.